gynryiie/Auto-Crafter/README.md

 1. [Usage](#usage)

 ## About
-an FFXIV auto crafter with extra features such as
+An FFXIV auto crafter with extra features such as
-1. auto-pause/halt for conditions like:
+1. Auto-pause/halt for conditions like:
    - Spiritbonded 12 items to 100%.
    - Losing the effect of food or potion buffs.
    - Losing the effect of FC or squadron buffs.